jailop/tzutrader/docs_src/reference_guide/09_cli.md

 - `--start=<YYYY-MM-DD>`: Start date (required for online sources, no short option)
 - `--endDate=<YYYY-MM-DD>` or `-e`: End date (optional)

-**Note**: Only ONE mode can be used at a time (--backtest, --strategy, --batch, --sweep, or --screen).
+Note: Only ONE mode can be used at a time (--backtest, --strategy, --batch, --sweep, or --screen).

 This design ensures:
 - Clear separation between different testing modes